Rafinha (footballer, born 1985): Olympiacos

 On 23 August 2020, Rafinha joined Olympiacos after signing a one-plus-one-year contract.
 He was officially released on 2 February 2021, as he was no longer in the plans of manager Pedro Martins, especially after signing right full-back Kenny Lala as a free transfer a few days earlier.
 Although, before the mutual termination of his contract, he won the Greek Cup and alongside, Olympiacos set an agreement that, after winning that season's Super League Greece, Rafinha will get a commemorative medal for that title.

 Grêmio

 On 29 March 2021, Rafinha joined Grêmio on a deal running until December.

 São Paulo

 In December 2021, it was announced that he would join São Paulo starting from the 2022 season.
 Later on, he managed to captain his team to achieve both 2023 Copa do Brasil and 2024 Supercopa do Brasil, before leaving the club by the end of that year.

 Return to Coritiba

 In January 2025, Rafinha rejoined Coritiba, but his contract was terminated two months later after he took part in a Bayern Munich legends game without his club's authorization.

 Retirement

 On 8 April 2025, Rafinha retired from professional football when he was selected as a commentator for TNT Sports.
 He made his debut in a new role in the UEFA Champions League match, broadcasting the match between Arsenal and Real Madrid.

+In January 2026, he returned to São Paulo FC as a sports director.